 - Help plan and attend group activities (including office tours, observational opportunities, and more)

-Mentors are free to make arrangements with just one student in their group at a time, or to try to organize group activities.
+In addition to group activities, mentors and students are also free to schedule individual meetings or activities.
 We anticipate that alumni mentors will spend about 10-12 hours on their mentor activities during the school year, and stress the need for mentors to be available to the students in their team and to be responsive to communications.

-Alumni interested in being a mentor for Mitchell Hamline Mentors can sign up online from July through August.
-(A link will be available when registration is open.)
+Recent graduates living in the Twin Cities who are interested in being a mentor for Mitchell Hamline Mentors can sign up online from July through August.

-(Alumni who graduated more than six years ago are encouraged to be a mentor in our one-on-one mentor program: The Hachey Ambassadors Mentor Program.)
+(Alumni who graduated more than six years ago, who live outside the Twin Cities, or who would prefer a one-on-one mentor relationship with a student are encouraged to be a mentor in our one-on-one mentor program)